groupvine/gv-doc/5-widgets/5-ewTarget.md

 <span id="gv-5widgets-5ewtarget"></span>
 ## Targeting Response-specific Emails

-* Email recipient(s) based on their response or whether or not they’ve responded.
+* Email recipient(s) based on their response or whether or not they've responded.

 <span class="todo">
 Is there more text to add here?